ceciglia/myDelay/README.md

 ﻿# My Delay
 ## In brief
-My delay produces classic chorus/flanger/vibrato effects?????? through real-time modulated fractional delay.
-It handles audio at 48Hz and 16 bit per sample to obtain an analogue-like sonic character/feeling.
+My delay produces classic chorus/flanger/vibrato effects through real-time modulated fractional delay.
+It handles audio at 48Hz and 16 bit per sample to obtain an analogue-like sonic character.

 ## Technical overview and architecture
 My delay is a DSP component written in C, designed to function as an audio element within the real-time audio pipeline of the ESP-ADF environment optimized for microcontroller execution.
-It works at a sample rate of 48kHz, 16 bit per sample and it operates on fixed blocks of 512 bytes (BUF SIZE), therefore 256 samples (2 bytes per sample).
-All core DSP calculations (including LFO generation, interpolation and parameter smoothing) are performed using floating-point precision that is then recasted in int16_t. ????????All the project revolves arount the my_Delay struct which defines all the components necessary to the delay to function.??????????
+It works at a sample rate of 48kHz, 16 bit per sample and it operates on fixed blocks of bytes (BUF SIZE = 512 in this case, therefore 256 samples, i.e. 2 bytes per sample).
+All core DSP calculations (including LFO generation, interpolation and parameter smoothing) are performed using floating-point precision that is then recasted in int16_t.

 As I mentioned before my delay is a member of the audio pipeline defined as follows: